Camino del Norte From Bilbao to Santander in 1 Week

 Camino del Norte From Bilbao to Santander

-This section of the Camino del Norte Bilbao to Santander on the Northern Camino de Santiago starts in the Basque city of Bilbao.
-It finishes in the lovely coastal town of Santander, in Cantabria.
+This section of the Camino del Norte begins in the Basque city of Bilbao and ends in the coastal town of Santander, Cantabria.
+Pilgrims start in Bilbao and follow the northern coast westward, enjoying beautiful scenery along the way.

 Click below to create your Camino del Norte Bilbao to Santander.
 You can walk or cycle.